nohr/studionabla.com/README.md

 # nabla.ooo
-Nabla Homepage coded with native javascript in 2019 and has been maintained since.
+Nabla Homepage coded with native javascript in 2019.

+### Depreciated as of December 2021.